Amayak Kobulov: Later career

 Recalled from Moscow after the German invasion, Kobulov was NKVD chief in Uzbekistan from July 1941 to January 1945.
 In 1944, as People's Commissar of Internal Affairs of Uzbekistan, he made administrative and logistical arrangements for the reception of the deported Crimean Tatars in Uzbekistan.

 In 1945, Kobulov was recalled to Moscow, as deputy head of the NKVD's Main Directorate for Prisoners of War and Internees (GUPVI), and simultaneously he was made deputy head of the NKVD department charged with obtaining intelligence on developing a nuclear bomb.
 In 1947, the Soviet authorities from a former Gestapo officer that agent 'Liseist' had been a plant, but this discovery had no apparent effect on Kobulov's career.
-In 1950, he was promoted head of GUPVI, and from 1951, he was deputy head of Gulag, the department that ran the labour camps.
+In 1950, he was promoted to head of GUPVI, and from 1951, he was deputy head of Gulag, the department that ran the labour camps.

-In May 1953, when Beria was again in control of the police and ministry of internal affairs (MVD), after the death of Stalin, Kobulov was appointed head of the MVD control inspectorate.
+In May 1953, when Beria was again in control of the police and Ministry of Internal Affairs (MVD), after the death of Stalin, Kobulov was appointed head of the MVD control inspectorate.
 In this capacity, he visited Berlin twice to enforce Beria's policy of relaxing the dictatorship in East Germany, with a view to reunification.
-He was there during the the uprising of 16-17 June.
+He was there during the uprising of 16-17 June.

 Arrest and death

 Amayak Kobulov was arrested in Berlin on 27 June 1953 on the same day as his brother, Bogdan, was arrested in Moscow, one day after the arrest of Beria.
 He was accused, among other crimes, of having caused the collapse of Soviet intelligence in Germany, and of torturing prisoners during the Great Purge.
-He admitted that he had beating prisoners, but pleaded that he had done so because while he was based in Ukraine, he received a telegram signed by Stalin ordering him to do so.
+He admitted that he had beaten prisoners, but pleaded that he had done so because while he was based in Ukraine, he received a telegram signed by Stalin ordering him to do so.
 One man Kobulov beat with a whip committed suicide by jumping from a window.
 The screams of a woman he was beating were heard throughout NKIVD headquarters in Kyiv.